By: Mark Tabata (Evangelist)

 Therefore it is very likely that the Jewish Scriptures influenced these pagan religions so that they also began to teach about the Descent of Christ Into Hades (in the wording of their respective culture and religion).

 “The influence of ancient Judaism is evident throughout different cultures.85 Monotheism and the prophecies of a Savior, born of a virgin, sacrificed for sins, and resurrected can be found throughout the Old Testament documents.
 The first book of the Old Testament, Genesis, was recorded approximately 1446 BC (oral tradition likely preserving it for countless years prior to that date), and the entire Old Testament was translated into Greek around 250 BC, making it available in the common language of the Hellenistic empire that extended to the ends of the known world.
 Since the Old Testament prophesied of the virgin-born Messiah, it is not surprising that the story spread before Christ’s first advent.
 An Egyptian papyrus dated to 340 BC reveals, “Who is the author of Re-birth?
 The Son of God, the One Man, by God’s Will.”86 And from another source, dated to approximately the same time, “The Lord and maker of all . . . from himself made the second God, the Visible . . . whom he loved as his Son.”
 Although not in agreement with Christian doctrine as to the nature of the Son, these two writings predate Christianity and point to what can be considered a common knowledge.
 Old Testament history (both oral and written) provides a basis for the existence of mutual knowledge, since the cultural and religious practices of neighboring and distant nations is referenced several times by different authors.
 In light of these historical facts, the Savior myth can be seen as a common belief emerging from the similar nature of human beings, a diffusion of knowledge from a central base—the Middle East, and the direct result of the distortion of biblical prophecy.
 Common knowledge produced generally similar stories whose details were invariably different.”
-(Walter Martin, Jill Martin, Rische Kurt, Van Gorden, 112-113 (Kindle Edition); Nashville,, Tn; Thomas Nelson)
+(Walter Martin, Jill Martin, Rische Kurt, Van Gorden, Handbook Of The Occult, 112-113 (Kindle Edition); Nashville,, Tn; Thomas Nelson)

 Finally, it is possible that the teaching of the New Testament also influenced some of these religions and doctrines (in the ones that date to a time after the New Testament Scriptures).